Vageliskos/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

--Now we will create a new dataset that is equal to the original dataset but with the missing data filled in
+-Now we will create a new dataset that is equal to the original dataset but with the missing data filled in.
+We will do this by replacing the missing values with the averages of steps taken for every interval

 ```r